 For most breastfed babies, the number drops to about 4 per day by 4 weeks old (although many kids have a different pattern).
 Formula-fed babies usually stool less often at this age, and the stools do not change much with time until solid foods are introduced (because unlike breast milk, formula doesn’t change over time).

 By 8 weeks old, the average drops to 1 per day.
 Most formula-fed babies will not go less often than daily, but many breastfed kids will poop even less often than this.
 I know many babies who only go every three days.
-If a happy formula-fed baby goes 4 days, or a breastfed baby goes 7 days without a stool, I recommend that he or she be checked by a pediatrician (sooner if the child seems to be in pain).
+If a happy formula-fed baby goes 4 days, or a breastfed baby goes 7 days without a stool, I recommend checking in with a pediatrician (sooner if the child seems to be in pain).
 Still, it can be completely normal to go only once every eight days — as long as the stool is soft when it comes out.
 Breast milk is an amazing food that leaves very little in the way of waste.

 Beginning solids usually produces a noticeable change in the character of the stools.
 They may be either softer or firmer, but they will likely smell worse (kids also smile and laugh more at this age, more than making up for the unpleasantness).
 Most children’s intestines are very responsive to the foods they eat.